Siphon880gh/devbrain/Version Control - git, github, gitlab/_ Rebase - Rewrite commit history/Rebase related - Change commit dates of older commits.md

 	- If modifying the first commits too, you want to have a sprint of early commit days because of natural excitement for the new repo
 	- Because formatting won't affect the script, you may plan with formatting
 		- Bold changed dates after a second check on their date and times.
 	- You can use the Author column to plan dates too writing key pivot dates.
-You can choose to empty this row and type on the commits you have planning notes for.
+You can choose to empty this column and type on the commits you have planning notes for.
 - When you're ready, edit the date and time you want at column G "PreferredDate" (if you named the header)
 - Leave alone the dates you're not changing **OR remove their row to speed up the script**.